KnowLangOrg/know-lang/README.md

 ## Support

 For support, please open an issue on GitHub or reach out to us directly through discussions.
+You can also visit our [official website](https://www.knowlang.dev) for more resources, documentation, and live demonstrations of KnowLang in action.

+## Community

+Wondering how KnowLang works in real-world scenarios?
+Curious about best practices?
+Join our growing community of developers at [www.knowlang.dev](https://www.knowlang.dev) to see examples, share your experiences, and learn from others.